intelie/gitbook-platform/featured-plugins/sql.md

 # SQL

-The SQL plugin is available for download on [Intelie Live Marketplace](https://marketplace.intelie.com/artifact/plugin-sql) and is composed by two main components which implements **Query Provider** and **Storage Provider** features.
+The SQL plugin is available for download on [INTELIE Live Marketplace](https://marketplace.intelie.com/artifact/plugin-sql) and is composed by two main components which implements **Query Provider** and **Storage Provider** features.
 Those features can be enabled by selecting the roles when creating a new instance in Integrations menu at administration page.

 ![Roles provided by Live SQL Plugin](<../.gitbook/assets/image (79).png>)